Mental Health Capacity Building

 -

-Offer workshops for parents and caregivers to support children and youth development.Â
+Workshops for parents and caregivers to strengthen understanding and support healthy child and youth development.Â

 The MHCB program is a provincial prevention and promotion initiative that is a collaboration between Elk Island Public Schools, Elk Island Catholic Schools, Strathcona County and Recovery Alberta (formally Alberta Health Services).